omicscodeathon/Exvar/README.md

 (III)overlap mutated test

-## Installation

-The ExpVar package could be installed in R studio using this command :

-install.packages("devtools")

-devtools::install_github("omicscodeathon/ExpVar/ExpVar")

-The guidelines for implementing this tool are available in the document named "Package_user_guide.pdf"

-The guidelines for implementing these tool are available in the document named "Shinny_app_user_guide.pdf"

 ## Pipeline validation
 To validate the pipelines and demonstrate the utility of the developed tool, we performed a case study investigating the Blood-Brain-barrier dysfunction mechanisms in the brain tumor patients.